 – from “The Wisdom of Muad’Dib” by the Princess Irulan

 After the success of the miniseries Frank Herbert’s Dune director John Harrison next adapted the two sequel novels: Dune Messiah and Children of Dune.
-The cast and format remained the same where possible, but the increase in budget was reflected in better visuals.
+The miniseries is as such officially known as Frank Herbert’s Children of Dune.
+The cast and format remained the same where possible, but the increase in budget reflected in better visuals.
 In addition the wardrobe was more subdued and gone are the silly hats and hairstyles.
 The miniseries spans three parts each just under 90 minutes in length.
 As with the 2000 miniseries these are faithful adaptations of Dune Messiah and Children of Dune, only deviating or the purpose of clarity.

 The troubled Paul has foreseen the death of his concubine Chani during childbirth.
 His prescience thoughts have become an impossible burden.
 He does not want to be the father figure of humanity.
 The thousands of years of solitude that will require subjecting humanity to an enforced period of tranquility repulses him.
 His enemies: the Tleilaxu, the Bene Gesserit and the Spacing Build sense this weakness and actively plot against Paul.